ayansg27/Pronnect/README.md

     Note: run "npm i -D nodemon" to add it as dev dependency.

-#Server config
+#SERVER config

     The start point for the server is the server.js file in the project root folder.
-I have created two separate scripts for running it.
+I have created 2 separate scripts for running it.
 1. "npm run server" - For development purposes this script is driven by nodemon which wont require you to restart the server.
     2. "npm start" - The usual one time server run script

-#License
+#LICENSE

     Choose the MIT license instead of the ISC when you are doing "npm init".